BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/spiedie_conda.md

 /opt/ohpc/pub/apps/miniforge3/bin/conda init
 ```

-Then, close the window and log back in.
+Then, close the session and log back in.

 You should see the terminal include the base environment tag like: